rust-lang/book/nostarch/chapter20.md

 indicate which implementation of `Iterator` we want to use.

 With associated types, we don’t need to annotate types because we can’t implement a trait on a type multiple times.
-In Listing 19-12 with the definition that uses associated types, we can choose what the type of `Item` will be only once because there can be only one `impl Iterator for Counter`.
-We don’t have to specify that we want an iterator of `u32` values everywhere we call `next` on `Counter`.
+In Listing 20-13 with the definition that uses associated types, we can only choose what the type of `Item` will be once, because there can only be one `impl Iterator for Counter`.
+We don’t have to specify that we want an iterator of `u32` values everywhere that we call `next` on `Counter`.

 Associated types also become part of the trait’s contract: implementors of the trait must provide a type to stand in for the associated type placeholder.
-Associated types often have a name that describes how the type will be used, and documenting the associated type in the API documentation is a good practice.
+Associated types often have a name that describes how the type will be used, and documenting the associated type in the API documentation is good practice.

 ### Default Generic Type Parameters and Operator Overloading

 When we use generic type parameters, we can specify a default concrete type for the generic type.
 This eliminates the need for implementors of the trait to specify a concrete type if the default type works.
-You specify a default type when declaring a generic type with the `<`PlaceholderType`=`ConcreteType`>` syntax.
+You specify a default type when declaring a generic type with the `<PlaceholderType=ConcreteType>` syntax.

 A great example of a situation where this technique is useful is with *operator overloading*, in which you customize the behavior of an operator (such as `+`)